pingcap/docs-cn/op-guide/ansible-deployment.md

     - The same time and time zone for all machines with the NTP service on to synchronize the correct time.
 See [How to check whether the NTP service is normal](#how-to-check-whether-the-ntp-service-is-normal).

-    - Create a normal user account as the user who runs the service.
-The user can sudo to root without a password.
+    - Create a normal `tidb` user account as the user who runs the service.
+The `tidb` user can sudo to the root user without a password.
+See [How to configure SSH mutual trust and sudo without password](#how-to-configure-ssh-mutual-trust-and-sudo-without-password).

 2. A Control Machine with the following requirements:

     - The Control Machine can be one of the managed nodes.
     - It is recommended to install CentOS 7.3 or later version of Linux operating system (Python 2.7 involved by default).
     - The machine has access to the external network, used to download TiDB and relevant packages.
     - Configure mutual trust of `ssh authorized_key`.
-In the Control Machine, you can login the deployed target machine using `tidb` user account without a password.
+In the Control Machine, you can login to the deployment target machine using `tidb` user account without a password.
+See [How to configure SSH mutual trust and sudo without password](#how-to-configure-ssh-mutual-trust-and-sudo-without-password).

 ## Install Ansible and dependencies in the Control Machine